vnmakarov/mir/README.md

   * `fp` is a reserved local varaible whose value is address of the function stack frame
   * You can write several instructions on one line if you separate them by `;`
   * The instruction result, if any, is always the first operand
-  * We use 64-bit instructions in calculations except one 32-bit instruction `rets` (suffix `s` means short or 32-bit integer)
+  * We use 64-bit instructions in calculations
   * We could use 32-bit instructions in calculations which would have sense if we use 32-bit CPU
     * When we use 32-bit instructions we take only 32-bit significant part of 64-bit operand and high 32-bit part of the result is machine defined (so if you write a portable MIR code consider the high 32-bit part value is undefined)